Imaginativeone-JavaScript/Advanced-Concepts-Section-03/Notes.md

 		- Creation Phase
 		- Execution Phase (Run my code)
 	- [ ] 030.
 Lexical Environment | 6min
+	  - "Where you write something"
+	  - "Little Universes that get created every time we create an Execution Context"
+	  - Lexical analysis >> "What universe is it part of?"
+	    - Where did we write the function?
+	  - **At Compile Time** Where was the code written?
 	- [ ] 031.
 Hoisting | 11min
 	- [ ] 032.
 Exercise: Hoisting | 4min
 	- [ ] 033.
 Exercise: Hoisting 2 | 7min